Shooting Incident In South Carolina Kills One And Injures Six Other Law Enforcement Officers

 The tweet also said that the Florence Country Sheriff’s Office and the City Police Department were handling the situation.

-The Sheriff’s Office posted an update an hour later to inform the public that the shooting incident was “over” and that the suspect was taken into custody.
+The Sheriff’s Office posted an update an hour later to inform the public that the shooting incident was “over” and that the suspect was taken into custody, but that people should still avoid the area as they are still investigating the incident.

-However, they advised people to stay away from Vintage Place as there is still an “active crime investigation in progress.”

 ****Major Update****